The Challenge (1982 film): Casting

-Mifune's Shōgun co-star Yoko Shimada was the first choice to play Akiko, but she was rejected by director John Frankenheimer because he wanted an actress fluent in English.
-The actress they eventually cast, Donna Kei Benz, did not speak Japanese and took a four-month crash course in language, etiquette, and martial arts.
+Yoko Shimada, Toshiro Mifune's Japanese co-star in the 1980 historical drama miniseries Shōgun, was the first choice to play Akiko, but was rejected by director John Frankenheimer because he wanted an actress fluent in English.
+Donna Kei Benz, the Japanese American actress eventually cast, did not speak Japanese and took a four-month crash course in language, etiquette, and martial arts.

-Japanese actor Atsuo Nakamura's English dialogue was dubbed was by an uncredited Paul Frees.
-Years earlier, Frees had done the same for Toshiro Mifune in the film Grand Prix and Midway.
+Japanese actor Atsuo Nakamura's English dialogue was dubbed by an uncredited Paul Frees.
+Frees had done the same for Mifune in Frankenheimer's 1966 sports drama film Grand Prix and Jack Smight's 1976 war film Midway.